Kotlin/dokka/dokka-subprojects/analysis-kotlin-symbols/README.md

 2. There are many intertwining transitive dependencies of different versions, as well as direct copy-paste, that can lead to runtime errors due to classpath conflicts, so it's best to let Gradle take care of dependency resolution, and then pack everything into a single jar in a single place that can be tuned.

+## Testing with an override version of Analysis API

+To build it with an override version of Analysis API, the property `org.jetbrains.dokka.build.overrideAnalysisAPIVersion=2.2.0-dev-*` should be added to the project.
+Any version can be set in the property instead of `2.2.0-dev-*`.